 Once in Odawara station, do pop into Odakyu Sightseeing Services Center to get one of these passes that will be useful while visiting this area: a 3-day Hakone Freepass or a 3-day Fuji-Hakone Pass.

 Which one to get?
-That depends on the day 8 of our itinerary when you’ll be traveling to Tokyo.
+That depends on day 8 of our itinerary when you’ll be travelling to Tokyo.
 If you wish to travel the faster way via Odawara, get the Hakone Freepass.
 If you wish to travel the more interesting way via Kawaguchiko (some amazing views of Fuji are the greatest temptation here if the weather cooperates), get the slightly more expensive Fuji-Hakone Pass.

-Note that traveling via Kawagukicho will require two bus trips (or even three, depending on where your accommodation is).
+Note that travelling via Kawagukicho will require two bus trips (or even three, depending on where your accommodation is).
 That wouldn’t be the most comfortable if you have bulky luggage, but still doable.
 The view of Mt.
 Fuji from Chureito Pagoda in Shimo-Yoshida is worth it, though (one just has to hope for clear skies 😊).

 Whichever pass you get, it will be the only one you’ll need for unlimited travel on local means of transportation (that include trains, buses, sightseeing boat, cable car, and ropeway) in this beautiful area.